JuliaData/DataFrames.jl/docs/src/man/basics.md

 In the [Indexing](https://dataframes.juliadata.org/stable/lib/indexing/#Indexing) section of the manual you can find all details about the available options.
 Here we highlight the basic ones.

+The general syntax of indexing is `data_frame[selected_rows, selected_columns]`.
+Observe that, as opposed to matrices in Julia Base, it is required to pass both row and column selector.
 The colon `:` indicates that all items (rows or columns depending on its position) should be retained:

 ```jldoctest dataframe